 OUR HOME IN SHIKUN ELLA

-Photographed over seven years, “Our Home in Shikun-Ella” is a documentary project about a place that has provided the backdrop for my youth, about a rural neighborhood in Kiryat Tivon in northern Israel.
+Photographed over eight years, this is a documentary project about a place that has provided the backdrop for my youth, about a rural neighborhood in Kiryat Tivon in northern Israel.
 Established in the ‘50s by fifteen families who left the Kibbutz Movement, my family moved to the neighborhood when I was twelve.
 Ever since, I carried my camera everywhere, taking photos of my family’s daily life.
 Over the years, the photographs started to reveal the dynamics of individuals with each other, and with the environment around us.
 They started to reveal what would become my lifetime project.

 I remember the path I took to school which led me through the valley and under the great oaks, where I fell in love and searched for silence.
 Over the years, I bore witness to time as people got older, trees gave way to saplings and my friends moved on from toys to beers.
 The photographed landscape is my first association with home, family, and love, but it also represents a different way of life, which endures and still exists.
 It is not a project about the political conflict, Jerusalem or Gaza, but an insight into a different version of Israel, about what happens outside the mainstream media’s bubble.